Self Editing For Fiction Writers: 10 Top TipsOct 24, 2021

 Tell us something we don't know

 The midpoint is crucial when you’re self editing fiction

 Be kind when you’re self editing as a fiction writer

 1. Self editing for fiction writers requires ruthless cutting

 One of the most heartbreaking aspects of self editing for fiction writers is, without a doubt, killing your darlings, and even your characters.
 But it’s a necessary cruelty.

 I’m sorry to tell you this, but it is unlikely that every character and every idea in your first draft is a good one.
-There are probably a few bland and wooden characters wandering around but doing very little.
+That’s the nature of writing fiction; you get to explore and experiment.
+As a result, there are probably a few bland and wooden characters wandering around but doing very little.